Cryptocurrency Investment for Retirement

 Like other types of IRAs, a Self-Directed IRA requires a custodian to manage funds in the retirement account (though the account owner has full control as to how the funds are invested in the SEP IRA).

 For someone with a business (or for a self-employed person) who wants to invest a greater portion of their retirement savings into Bitcoin, a SEP IRA offers generally higher contribution limits than other types of retirement accounts like Traditional IRAs.

 SEP IRA Rollover Process

-- Download the free info guide about investing in Bitcoin with a Digital IRA,
+- Download the free info guide about purchasing Bitcoin with a Digital IRA,

 - Assess your best options for a Digital IRA with the help of a BitIRA Digital Currency Specialist,

-- Invest in Bitcoin, Ethereum, Ripple, and other cryptocurrency assets,
+- Purchase Bitcoin, Ethereum, Ripple, and other cryptocurrency assets.

 - Monitor the performance of your new Digital IRA in BitIRA’s Customer Web Portal, My BitIRA (https://my.bitira.com/).

 - Initiate buying, selling, or swapping cryptocurrency within your Digital IRA from the My BitIRA portal.